 Administrative services.
 We provide students with the ability to access a variety of administrative services both telephonically and via the Internet.
-For example, students can register for classes, apply for financial aid, pay their tuition, and access their transcripts online.
+For example, students can register for classes, apply for financial aid, pay their tuition, and order their transcripts online.
 We believe this online accessibility provides the convenience and self-service capabilities that our students value.
 Our academic and finance counselors provide personalized online and telephonic support to our students.

 Library services.
 We provide a mix of online and ground resources, services, and instruction to support the educational and research endeavors of all students, faculty, and staff, including ground and online libraries and a qualified library staff that is available to help faculty and students with research, teaching, and library resource instruction.
-Collectively, our library services satisfy the criteria established by the Higher Learning Commission and other accrediting and approving bodies for us to offer undergraduate, master's, and doctoral programs.
+Collectively, our library services meet, or exceed, accrediting and approving bodies expectations for us to offer undergraduate, master's, and doctoral programs.